GeekGurusUnion/221-PA5/README.md

 - Run `gh repo clone <yourUsername>/PA5`.
 This will create a new folder named PA5 with all the content.
 This is the forked repo.
 - Run `make commit M="your message"` to commit & push your changes to your forked repository.
     - If this doesn't work, try `git add . && git commit -m "your message" && git push origin main`
-- You then create a pull request on Github.com or Github Desktop from your forked repository.
+- You then create a pull request on Github.com or Github Desktop from your forked repository ("Contribute" or simply "Pull requests").

 # Email Addresses
 Iwan de Jong: u22498037@tuks.co.za